 - Blend until slushy and serve immediately.

-If you’re enjoying this watermelon strawberry slush, also check out some of our other summer time favorites:
+If you’re enjoying this watermelon strawberry slush, also check out: